Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Background

 Tennis presents an ideal domain for predictive modelling due to several of its unique characteristics.
 Its scoring structure is inherently hierarchical, advancing from points to games to sets, which lends itself to mathematical modelling.
 Furthermore, the individual nature of singles tennis eliminates the complexity of team dynamics found in other sports, where player transfers and injuries can confound prediction models.
 The worldwide tournament calendar also ensures that the same players face one another repeatedly on multiple surfaces and across various event tiers, thereby generating a dense record of head-to-head encounters that can be analysed for statistical inference.

 Various predictive modelling approaches have been developed for tennis.
-Point-based models determine match win probabilities by first estimating on-serve and return strengths to obtain point win probabilities and then applying hierarchical equations that reflect the structure of tennis scoring.
-In contrast, pairwise comparison models use head-to-head match outcomes to dynamically update relative player strength scalars.
-Regression models using player statistics as predictors can also be used. \cite{kovalchik2016searching} compared the performance of various published methods across these categories.
-The Elo rating system~\citep{elo1978rating} is a popular pairwise comparison model and a specialised implementation of the Elo rating system by \cite{FiveThirtyEightSerenaGOAT} achieved 70\% accuracy in the survey, second only to the Bookmaker Consensus Model (BCM) by \cite{leitner2009federer}, which achieved 72\%.
+Point-based models determine match win probabilities by first estimating on-serve and return strengths to obtain point win probabilities and then applying hierarchical equations that reflect the structure of tennis scoring; examples include the Bayesian model of \citet{Ingram2019} and the serve-performance forecasts of \citet{Gollub2021}.
+In contrast, pairwise comparison models use head-to-head match outcomes to dynamically update relative player strength scalars, as in the popular Elo rating system~\citep{elo1978rating}.
+Regression models using player statistics as predictors can also be used; \citet{Buhamra2024} compared several such specifications for Grand Slam matches. \cite{kovalchik2016searching} compared the performance of various published methods across these categories, finding that a specialised Elo implementation by \cite{FiveThirtyEightSerenaGOAT} achieved 70\% accuracy, second only to the Bookmaker Consensus Model (BCM) of \cite{leitner2009federer} at 72\%. \citet{Wilkens2021} similarly find that machine-learning models plateau near 70\% accuracy, with most predictive information already embedded in betting-market odds.

 While the original Elo rating model by \cite{elo1978rating} was intended for chess, its application to tennis is well-established. \cite{kovalchik2020extension} developed four distinct models that extended Elo by incorporating various margin of victory measures, including: set scores, games won, break points won, total points won, and serve percentage won. \cite{angelini2022weighted} proposed a similar method, named Weighted Elo, that adjusts rating updates based on the proportion of games won in each match.
 Both methods demonstrated improvements over the standard Elo system, confirming that incorporating greater match information leads to more accurate predictions.